 Tabriz Rugs: Exceptional Quality With An Endless Array Of Designs

 These Persian rugs are woven in Tabriz, an ancient city located in north western Iran.
 This city has been at the center of the rug making world for hundreds of years.
 The diversity of the designs seen on Tabriz rugs as well as the varying quality of the rugs stems from the sheer vastness of the rug making industry in this region.

-Designs & Colors Of Tabriz Rugs
+Different Styles Of Tabriz Rugs

-Designs of antique Persian Tabriz rugs feature medallions, flowers, gardens and hunting scenes, along with pictorial rugs featuring fascinating curvilinear designs.
+Designs of Antique Persian Tabriz rugs feature medallions, flowers, gardens and hunting scenes, along with pictorial rugs featuring fascinating curvilinear designs.

 Many Tabriz rugs are woven in the Shah Abbasi style or the Islimi style or a combination of both.
 These rugs feature a medallion in the center with the corners filled with quarters of medallion.
 You can also find rugs with simpler geometric patterns or predominantly floral motifs with palmettos, assorted flowers, vases and hunting scenes along the edges.
-Within such overwhelming diversity, some patterns are still rare and can only be found in exclusive private collections or as family possessions.

 The colors that can be seen on these rugs are just as diverse as the patterns.
 One of the more remarkable features of Tabriz rugs is the use of a sophisticated palette of copper tones, ivory, burgundy and terracotta, with varying shades of baby blue and navy blue and subtle touches of gold, green, tan and salmon.